kool-dev/kool/docs/4-Commands/kool-info.md

 ## kool info

+Print out information about the local environment

+### Synopsis

-Print out information about your local setup
+Print out information about the local environment, such as environment variables.

 ```
 kool info